 The estimates provided in this report are probably biased but we consider these limitations acceptable given the alternative (i.e., no estimates for minke whales in the study site).
-Coefficients of Variation for both scenario estimates were under 30 percent, which is substantially lower than those for density estimates of all other species in the same area that were made using visual data (e.g., most CVs were greater than 50 percent for estimates in Fulling et al. 2011).
-We would recommend using the lower estimate (i.e., scenario #1 estimates) for any management needs concerning permitting for takes or deleterious impact as this is the more conservative estimate.
+Coefficients of Variation for both scenario estimates were under 30 percent, which is substantially lower than those for density estimates of all other species in the same area that were made using visual data (e.g., most CVs were greater than 50 percent for estimates) for any management needs concerning permitting for takes or deleterious impact as this is the more conservative estimate.
 For management needs, modeling impacts, or other effects on minke whales, we would recommend using the larger (i.e., scenario #2 estimates) as this would provide the most conservative approach.